Club Profile

 Women's Team

 BVB finally added a professional women’s team for the 2021-22 season.
-As such, they start out in the lower tiers of the German football league system.
-They won their league and thus were promoted for the 2022-23 season.
-Read more about BVB women…
+As such, they started out in the lower tiers of the German football league system.
+After securing two straight promotions, they currently play in the 5th tier of women’s football in Germany.
+Read more about BVB women here.

 Songs